 8.)
 Once you are done selecting the recipients, you will need to write the message you wish to send.
 Here you will need to enter the message in the same manner as you did earlier in the previous example.
 You can find the required variables already in the Mail Merge Wizard that you may want to use.

 9.)
 After this step, you will be able to preview all the emails that you will be sending.

 10.)
-Once you have previewed everything thoroughly, click on the OK button to start sending the emails.
+Once you have reviewed everything thoroughly, click on the OK button to start sending the emails.

 Mail Merge from Word with another source

-If you are looking to send a personal email via Outlook but the information is in programs or documents other than Outlook, such as in Excell, Access, SQL query, a CSV-file etc. In such case, you can use Mail Merge from MS Word too.
+If you are looking to send a personal email via Outlook but the information is in programs or documents other than Outlook, such as in Excell, Access, SQL query, a CSV file, etc. In such a case, you can use Mail Merge from MS Word too.
 Here is the process to do so.